fourMembers/ai_postgraduate_project/README.md

     <img align="center" src="images/challenges_faced/target.png">
 </p>

 As we can see, pancreas tumor is a really small portion of the image.

-We tested three hypothesis in order to see if the model was able to learn.
-These were:
+We wanted to avoid the model to assign all the pixels to the backgroud class.
+For that reason we developed two solutions:

 * Use a problem-oriented loss function.
-A lot of papers mentioned the **Generalised Dice Loss** (GDL) was the indicated one to use for this problem.
-After using GLD the model started learning.
-The formula of this loss is the following one:
+A lot of similar-task papers we studied mentioned the **Generalised Dice Loss** (GDL) was the indicated loss to use for this problem.

 <p align="center">
 <img src="https://render.githubusercontent.com/render/math?math=1 - 2 \frac{\sum_{}^{2}w_l\sum_{n}^{}r_{ln}p_{ln}}{\sum_{}^{2}w_l\sum_{n}^{}\big(r_{ln} + %2B p_{ln}\big)}">